 By Alyse Bacine

-Childhood experiences create the framework for our adult lives.
-They shape our beliefs about ourselves and how we interact with the world around us.
+Childhood experiences create the framework for our adult lives, shaping our beliefs about ourselves and how we interact with the world.
 Among these formative experiences, childhood abandonment leaves some of the most profound and persistent imprints on our adult functioning.

 When a child is abandoned—whether through physical absence, emotional neglect, inconsistent care, or psychological rejection—they don't simply "get over it" as they grow.
-Instead, they develop intricate thinking, feeling, and behaving patterns that continue well into adulthood.
-These patterns run deep, affecting everything from how they form relationships to how they view their worth.
+Instead, they develop intricate thinking, feeling, and behaving patterns that continue well into adulthood, affecting everything from how they form relationships to how they view their worth.

 While conventional approaches might focus on helping adults manage the symptoms of their early abandonment, true transformation requires addressing these experiences at their source—the original wound created when a dependable connection was broken or never formed.